How to Build a DIY Aeroponic System for Plants: Build to Harvest Guide

 - Plants show signs of nutrient deficiency

-- Every 2-3 weeks as general maintenance
+- Every 2 to 3 weeks as general maintenance

 Part 5: Starting Seeds for Your Aeroponic System